mattraghu/Spring2024/Astronomy/Notes/Intro.md

 ### The Greeks

-**Eccentric Model** : The Earth is at the center of the universe and the planets move in circles around it
+**Geocentric Model** : The Earth is at the center of the universe and the planets move in circles around it

 Noticed a period of **retrograde motion** in the sky